-This KPI comes from subtracting the operational expenses like housekeeping, maintenance, OTA commissions, marketing and advertising costs of a property from its revenue.
+This property management KPI comes from subtracting the operational expenses like housekeeping, maintenance, OTA commissions, marketing and advertising costs of a property from its revenue.

-Net income is a significant KPI for property management companies.
-It indicates a business’s actual profit and enables rental property managers to optimise their business’s performance by minimising costs.
+Net income is a significant property management Key Performance Indicator.
+It reveals the business’s actual profit and enables rental property managers to optimise their business’s performance by minimising costs.

 5. Customer Service

 Vacation rental management is all about providing an exceptional guest experience for people staying with you.
-Therefore, it is certain that this KPI can play a significant role in evaluating a property management company’s performance.
+Therefore, this property management KPI can play a significant role in evaluating a vacation rental business performance.

 On average, how long does it take to fix a leaking tap or respond to your guests’ requests during their stay?
-The faster you reply and act on your guests’ requests, the better your guest experience and therefore the higher your customer service KPI would be.
+The faster you reply and act on your guests’ requests, the better your guest experience and the higher your customer service KPI will be.

-To work out this KPI, you can design a customer satisfaction survey and hand it out to the guests who have stayed with you to retain a score to assess your performance.
+To work out this property management Key Performance Indicator, you can design a customer satisfaction survey.
+Then, hand it out to the guests who have stayed with you to retain a score and assess your performance.

 The reviews you receive through different channels can also determine the quality of your customer service and the level of the guest experience.

 Moreover, keeping track of your average response time will show how responsible you are as a property manager.
 To figure out these criteria, measure the time gap between each guest ticket and the time your staff solve their issue.